-The SNP Pipeline software package consists of python scripts and shell scripts with dependencies on executable programs launched by the scripts.
+The SNP Pipeline software package consists of python scripts with dependencies on executable programs launched by the scripts.

 Step 1 - Operating System Requirements¶

 The SNP Pipeline runs in a Linux environment.
 It has been tested on the following platforms:

 Step 2 - Executable Software Dependencies¶

 You should have the following software installed before using the SNP Pipeline.

 |Bowtie2||18.104.22.168||A tool for aligning reads to long reference sequences|

 |SMALT||0.7.6||A tool for aligning reads to long reference sequences|

 |SAMtools||1.8||Utilities for manipulating alignments in the SAM format|